 So go ahead, slap that herb!!

 Curious about the name of this cocktail?
-My son graduated from preschool yesterday, and we attended a class party at the home of some friends who live on Grace Lane today.
+After my son graduated from preschool, we attended a class party at the home of some friends who live on Grace Lane.

 The kids were running around in the sprinklers, having a blast, while the parents and teachers chatted it up while snacking and sipping on brunch-time cocktails.